Arriving at Monart's imposing gates outside Enniscorthy, you get a sense that something quite special lies inside this private estate.

 Special attention has been paid to Monart's elegant fine dining restaurant which opens each evening for dinner, as well as for Sunday lunch, and welcomes non-residents.
 Opulent chandeliers, crisp linen, large tables and a curving organic roof make this a glamorous space for the sophisticated cooking.

-Good breads and an exciting amuse bouche;- perhaps a smoked eel raviolo;- alert diners to Brendan Byrne's creative approach in the kitchen, where quality seasonal produce is imaginatively prepared.
+Good breads and an exciting amuse bouche - perhaps a smoked eel raviolo - alert diners to a creative approach in the kitchen, where quality seasonal produce is imaginatively prepared.
 Seasonal meat and seafood dishes are given a classic twist, with Spa dishes highlighted for those looking for lighter, healthier options.

 Food is beautifully presented, service is smooth and informed, and though the wine list is expensive there is value to be found from a dozen house wines.